 In addition, Sysco Canada is engaging with the federal government regarding heavy-duty electric vehicle subsidies and regulations.
 The federal government currently offers purchase incentives for commercial electric medium- and heavy-duty vehicles (MHDVs), but only Quebec and B.C. also offer additional provincial MHDV rebates.

-In a February 2024 letter to the Treasury Board, Sysco points to a lack of commercial charging infrastructure and overregulation of autonomous vehicle testing as the biggest barriers to zero-emission vehicle adoption for its fleet.
+In a February 2024 letter to the Treasury Board, Sysco pointed to a lack of commercial charging infrastructure and overregulation of autonomous vehicle testing as the biggest barriers to zero-emission vehicle adoption for its fleet.

-In that submission, the company concludes that while “electric fleets in local and short haul trucking are viable,” it is not viable “for long haul trucking of heavy loads at this point, as the technology is not there.”
+In that submission, the company concluded that while “electric fleets in local and short haul trucking are viable,” it is not viable “for long haul trucking of heavy loads at this point, as the technology is not there.”